 Grant duration and financial support

 Awards are provided for three-year studentships.
-The stipend offered for studentships starting October 2020 is:
+The stipend offered for studentships is reviewed periodically, and is currently:

 How to apply